The chateaux of Charente will transport you back in time

 The Saint-Jean-d’Angle fortified chateau

 Remarkably restored, the rotund Saint-Jean-d’Angle fortified castle is a rare example of a château with a shell keep.
-Built at the end of the 12th century to protect the salt marshes, its history is intertwined with that of the Lusignan family, who can thank Melusine, a fairy of European folklore, for their huge fortune.
+They are built at the end of the 12th century to protect the salt marshes.
+Its history is intertwined with that of the Lusignan family.
+The last one can thank Melusine, a fairy of European folklore, for their huge fortune.
 From the guard room to the ramparts, weaponry, medieval garden and farmyard, you’ll quickly become experts in life in the Middle Ages.
 There’s a lot of child-friendly entertainment: puzzles, trebuchets and even costumes to turn the whole family into princesses and knights!

 Château de Crazannes, the Castle of Puss in Boots

 Between Rochefort and Saintes, this remarkable 14th century castle was built on the site of an old feudal fortress, in the middle of eight hectares of parkland.
 Take the time to visit its Romanesque chapel, keep, moats, feudal dovecote and the fascinating Museum of Rural Objects.
-The château – which has five bedrooms and a converted gite in the keep – belonged to Jules Gouffier, Marquis of Caravaz, who was the inspiration for Charles Perrault’s Marquis of Carabas and master of Puss in Boots!
+The château has five bedrooms and a converted gite in the keep.
+It belonged to Jules Gouffier, Marquis of Caravaz.
+The last was the inspiration for Charles Perrault’s Marquis of Carabas and master of Puss in Boots!

 Château de La Rochefoucauld, “the pearl of Angoumois”